who are we?

 Directors of the Slim Evans Society

-Suzie Mah (Vancouver Elementary School Teachers' Association / BCTF);
+Suzie Mah (BC Teachers' Federation, Vancouver Elementary School Teachers' Association)

 working TV Producer/Director